Best Administrative Assistant Cover Letter Examples

 Administrative Assistant Cover Letter Examples

-A cover letter is an important part of getting most jobs.
-When you write a cover letter, you’re directly addressing the recruiter and telling them why you fit all the requirements that the job posting listed.
+Each piece of correspondence an administrative assistant creates is a representation of the company and, therefore, needs to be flawless.
+This also holds true when you write a cover letter for an administrative assistant job.
+You’re directly addressing the recruiter and telling them why you fit all the requirements that the job posting listed.
 This means discussing your experience and how you fit the office environment and convincing the hiring manager that you’re the right fit for the job.
-If you’re looking to write a cover letter for your next job application, here’s what you need to know about writing an administrative assistant cover letter.

 Dear Mr. Smith,